 There are two basic ways exchanges execute a trade: On the exchange floor or electronically.

-There is a strong push as of December 2017 to move more trading to the networks and off the trading floors, but this push has been met with some resistance.
-Most markets, most notably the NASDAQ, trade stocks electronically.
+Since December 2017, there has been a strong push to move more trading to the networks and off the trading floors, but this push has been met with some resistance.
+Most markets, most notably the Nasdaq, trade stocks electronically.
 However, the futures markets trade in person on the floor of several exchanges, but that’s a different topic.

 Exchange Floor Trades